The Placebo Effect,

 A Second Treatment

-Dr. Klopfer told Wright that Krebiozen was every bit as effective as it had seemed, but that some of the initial supplies of the drug had deteriorated during shipping.
+He told Mr. Wright that Krebiozen was every bit as effective as it had seemed, but that some of the initial supplies of the drug had deteriorated during shipping.

-He explained, however, that he had a new highly-concentrated version of the drug and could treat Wright’s condition.
-In reality, the physician did not have a new version of the drug and intended to inject Wright with nothing more than plain sterile water.
+However, Dr. Klopfer said that he had a new, highly-concentrated version of the drug and could treat Mr. Wright’s condition (In reality, the doctor did not have a new version of the drug and intended to inject Wright with nothing more than plain sterile water).

-He did . . . and Wright remained symptom-free for another two months.
+He did . . . and Mr. Wright made another full recovery, and remained symptom-free.

 The Announcement

-But then the American Medical Association announced that a nationwide study of Krebiozen had found the drug ineffective in the treatment of cancer.
+Two months later, the American Medical Association announced on national television that the nationwide study of Krebiozen had found the drug to be ineffective in the treatment of cancer.

 * * * * * * *